dotnet/docs/docs/core/tools/dotnet-dev-certs.md

 - **`-t|--trust`**

-  Trust the certificate on the current platform.
+  Trusts the certificate on the current platform.

+ If this option isn't specified, the certificate is added to the certificate store but not to a trusted list.

   When combined with the `--check` option, validates that the certificate is trusted.
-If this option isn't specified, the certificate is added to the certificate store but not to a trusted list.

 - **`-v|--verbose`**

   Display more debug information.

+## Examples

+'dotnet dev-certs https'
+'dotnet dev-certs https --clean'
+'dotnet dev-certs https --clean --import ./certificate.pfx -p password' 'dotnet dev-certs https --check --trust'
+'dotnet dev-certs https -ep ./certificate.pfx -p password --trust' 'dotnet dev-certs https -ep ./certificate.crt --trust --key-format Pem' 'dotnet dev-certs https -ep ./certificate.crt -p password --trust --key-format Pem'

 ## See also